-The Grand Lake Audubon Society is a Chapter of the National Audubon Society.
+The Grand Lake Audubon Society in Grove, OK, is a Chapter of the National Audubon Society.
 Our goals of the Grand Lake Audubon are:

 - To promote the conservation of wildlife & natural environments.

 - To encourage interest in the study of nature.

 - To provide the opportunity for study and observation of birds and other wildlife.

 - To contribute to research in the fields of conservation and ornithology by monetary support and active participation.